ajmarino/base-project-template/readme.md

 ## Adding New Components
 When adding new components through bower, there are a few places in the grunt options that need to be updated so that these plugins will be compiled and minified correctly.

 ### Javascript
 Un-comment the plugin option in `resources/grunt/options/concat.js`.
 Add all external plugins as needed to the array.
 Then un-comment the last line of the plugin options in `resources/grunt/options/uglify.js`

 ### Sass or CSS
-Duplicate the normalize line under `bower_css` in `resources/grunt/options/concat.js`, and update create a new file in `resources/assets/sass/vendor`.
+Follow the current examples under `bower_css` in `resources/grunt/options/concat.js`, which will copy any css files into `resources/assets/sass/vendor`.
 Since these are external, they are not to be modifed in `/vendor` but included at the top of `main.scss` and if necessary, overwritten by custom files.